 NEW!
-Coming April 25, Murder Among Friends, a new anthology of mystery stories making some allusion to noted 19th c.
+Out in early April, Murder Among Friends, an anthology of mystery stories making some allusion to noted 19th c.
 American author John Greenleaf Whittier, will include a new version of my short story “The Flock.”
 This is a fundraiser for the JGW Birthplace Museum.
-The anthology will be available through the museum giftshop.
+Order it through the link above!

 April 2017: “Burning Bright” appears in this new collection of crime fiction stories: Busted: Arresting Stories from the Beat.
 It’s a sentimental favorite for me, about a Wisconsin deputy sheriff determined to save a tiger.
 I hope you enjoy it!

 Reader Comment: “I read your story from Betty Fedora to my residents at St. Mary’s.
 They loved it.
 A man in his 80’s said to tell you it was a real page turner.
 I love the twist at the end.”

 “The Flock” – Published in Big Muddy, A Journal of the Mississippi River Valley – Southeast Missouri State University Press, Vol 14:2, Spring 2015. – A stranger comes to town.

 Reader comments: “‘Mrs. Parker, whose few ideas were doled out by a parsimonious husband, couldn’t for the life of her figure out what Mary could be writing, day after day.’
 You deserve a prize for this sentence alone.”; “It’s a great story, beautifully written.
 It reminded me of cross between Shirley Jackson’s ‘The Lottery’ and Edith Wharton’s Ethan Frome, but with a positive twist.